Robert J. C. Young: Works

 In Postcolonialism: A Very Short Introduction (2003) Young links this genealogy of postcolonialism to the contemporary activism of the New Social Movements in non-Western countries.
 Intended as an introduction to postcolonialism for the general reader, the book is written in a highly accessible style and unorthodox format, mixing history with fiction, cultural analysis with moments of poetic intensity that stage and evoke postcolonial experience rather than merely describe it.
 Instead of approaching postcolonialism through its often abstract and esoteric theories, the book works entirely out of particular examples.
 These examples emphasise issues of migration, gender, language, indigenous rights, 'development' and ecology as well as addressing the more usual postcolonial ideas of ambivalence, hybridity, orientalism and subalternity.

 In The Idea of English Ethnicity (2008) Young returned to the question of race to address an apparent contradiction—the idea of an English ethnicity.
 Why does ethnicity not seem to be a category applicable to English people?
 To answer this question, Young reconsiders the way that English identity was classified in historical and racial terms in the nineteenth century.
 He argues that what most affected this was the relation of England to Ireland after the Act of Union of 1800–1.
 Initial attempts at excluding the Irish were followed by a more inclusive idea of Englishness which removed the specificities of race and even place.
 Englishness, Young suggests, was never really about England at all, but was developed as a broader identity, intended to include not only the Irish (and thus deter Irish nationalism) but also the English diaspora around the world—North Americans, South Africans, Australians and New Zealanders, and even, for some writers, Indians and those from the Caribbean.
 By the end of the nineteenth century, this had become appropriated as an ideology of empire.
 The delocalisation of the country England from ideas of Englishness (Kipling's "What do they know of England who only England know?") could account for why recent commentators have found Englishness so hard to define—while at the same time providing an explanation of why some of the most English of Englishmen have been Americans.
 On the other hand, Young argues, its broad principle of inclusiveness also helps to explain why Britain has been able to transform itself into one of the more integrated, or hybridized, of modern multiethnic nations.

-In 2015, together with Jean Khalfa, Young published a 680 page collection of writings by Frantz Fanon, the first new work by Fanon to be published in over 50 years, Écrits sur l’aliénation et la liberté which includes two previously unpublished plays, together with psychiatric and political essays, letters, editorials from the weekly journals at the hospitals at Saint Alban (Trait d'union) and Blida (Notre Journal), as well as a complete list of Fanon's library and his annotations to his books.
+In 2015, together with Jean Khalfa, Young published a 680-page collection of writings by Frantz Fanon, the first new work by Fanon to be published in over 50 years, Écrits sur l’aliénation et la liberté which includes two previously unpublished plays, together with psychiatric and political essays, letters, editorials from the weekly journals at the hospitals at Saint Alban (Trait d'union) and Blida (Notre Journal), as well as a complete list of Fanon's library and his annotations to his books.
+An English translation by Steven Corcoran was published in 2018 by Bloomsbury Academic Press.